spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 The output WAVELENGTH data is copied from the wavelength array of the input 2D data, if that attribute exists and was populated.
 Otherwise, it is calculated from the WCS.
-FLUX is the summed flux density in janskys (see keyword TUNIT2 in the FITS table header).
+FLUX is the summed flux density in Jy (see keyword TUNIT2 in the FITS table header).
 FLUX_ERROR is the error estimate for FLUX; it has the same units as FLUX.
 The error is calculated as the square root of the sum of the three variance arrays: Poisson, read noise (RNOISE), and flat field (FLAT).
-SURF_BRIGHT is the surface brightness in MJy / sr, except that for point sources observed with NIRSpec and NIRISS SOSS, or optimal extractions, SURF_BRIGHT will be set to zero, because there is no way to express the extracted results from those modes as a surface brightness.
+SURF_BRIGHT is the surface brightness in MJy/sr, except that for point sources observed with NIRSpec and NIRISS SOSS, or optimal extractions, SURF_BRIGHT will be set to zero, because there is no way to express the extracted results from those modes as a surface brightness.
 SB_ERROR is the error estimate for SURF_BRIGHT, calculated